 A very old reference to the bent posture of Kirshna occurs in Śrī Brahmasaḿhitā (verse 5.31) in which Lord Brhama praises Kirhsna thus, “I worship Govinda, the primeval Lord, round whose neck is swinging a garland of flowers beautified with the moon-locket, whose two hands are adorned with the flute and jeweled ornaments, who always revels in pastimes of love, whose graceful threefold-bending form of Śyāmasundara is eternally manifest.”

-Threefold or Tri Bhanga postures are famous in classical dances and Shipshastra texts of the ancient India.
-Looking at the most famed standing posture of Krishna, we find the posture bent in three places namely the tilted head, the waist and the legs.
+Threefold or Tri Bhanga postures are famous in classical dances and Shipshastra texts of ancient India.
+Looking at the most famed standing posture of Krishna, we find the posture bent in three places namely the tilted head, the waist, and the legs.
 Therefore, Krishna came to be called Banke Bihari, the Lord championing the stylistic thribhanga posture.

 In most standing sculptures of Lord Krishna, we find these three bends gracefully depicted as also popularly found in the classical dances pertaining to Krishna.
 So, the name Banke Bihari could mean the most graceful indweller or inner enjoyer (Krishna) assuming the thribhanga (Banga or Banke) posture.